FredKSchott/snowpack/www/_template/guides/svelte.md

 - Enabling Hot Module Replacement (HMR)
 - Connecting your favorite tools

-Prerequisites: Snowpack is a command line tool installed from npm.
+Prerequisites: Snowpack is a command-line tool installed from npm.
 This guide assumes a basic understanding of Node.js, npm, and how to run commands in the terminal.
-Knowledge of Svelte is not required, Snowpack is a great way to learn Svelte!
+Knowledge of Svelte is not required, Snowpack is an excellent way to learn Svelte!

-> 💡 Tip: if you want to jump to the end to see a full featured Svelte setup, there is a [Svelte](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) working example available in our Create Snowpack App templates.
+> 💡 Tip: a [Svelte/Snowpack](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) working example is available in our Create Snowpack App templates.

 ## Getting started

 The easiest way to start a new Snowpack project is with [Create Snowpack App](<https://www.snowpack.dev/#create-snowpack-app-(csa)>), a tool for creating a new project based on our example templates. `@snowpack/project-template-minimal` is a Create Snowpack App template for a simple, bare-bones Snowpack project setup that the rest of this guide builds on.

-To get started, open your terminal and head to a directory where you want to put your new project.
-Run the following command in your terminal to create a new directory called `svelte-snowpack` with the minimal template installed.
+Run the following command in your terminal to create a new directory called `svelte-snowpack` with the minimal template installed:

 ```bash
 npx create-snowpack-app svelte-snowpack --template @snowpack/app-template-minimal
 ```

-You can now head to the new directory and start Snowpack with the following two commands:
+Head to the new `svelte-snowpack` directory and start Snowpack with the following two commands:

 ```bash
 cd svelte-snowpack